nmshd/documentation/_docs_integrate/attribute-introduction.md

 Examples of complex IdentityAttributes are IdentityAttributes with IdentityAttribute value type [BirthDate]({% link _docs_integrate/attribute-values.md %}#birthdate) or [StreetAddress]({% link _docs_integrate/attribute-values.md %}#streetaddress).
 When [creating a complex IdentityAttribute for yourself]({% link _docs_integrate/create-attributes-for-yourself.md %}#example-of-creating-a-complex-identityattribute), there is an important detail to note in contrast to the [creation of a simple IdentityAttribute for yourself]({% link _docs_integrate/create-attributes-for-yourself.md %}#example-of-creating-a-simple-identityattribute).
 Creating an IdentityAttribute for yourself always leads to the creation of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) whose `shareInfo` property is undefined and whose `content` is given by the IdentityAttribute owned by yourself.
-Such a LocalAttribute is also referred to as a RepositoryAttribute.
+Such a LocalAttribute is also referred to as an OwnIdentityAttribute.
-If a RepositoryAttribute is created that contains a complex IdentityAttribute within its `content` property, additional RepositoryAttributes are automatically created for each property of its IdentityAttribute value type that corresponds to another IdentityAttribute value type.
+If an OwnIdentityAttribute is created that contains a complex IdentityAttribute within its `content` property, additional OwnIdentityAttributes are automatically created for each property of its IdentityAttribute value type that corresponds to another IdentityAttribute value type.
-These RepositoryAttributes are also referred to as children of the RepositoryAttribute belonging to the complex IdentityAttribute.
+These OwnIdentityAttributes are also referred to as children of the OwnIdentityAttribute belonging to the complex IdentityAttribute.
-The creation of these RepositoryAttributes makes it possible to share individual components of a complex IdentityAttribute.
+The creation of these OwnIdentityAttributes makes it possible to share individual components of a complex IdentityAttribute.
 For example, if an IdentityAttribute of type [BirthDate]({% link _docs_integrate/attribute-values.md %}#birthdate) has been created, it is possible to share only the `year` of birth with peers, instead of the full date of birth.
 The corresponding IdentityAttribute of type [BirthYear]({% link _docs_integrate/attribute-values.md %}#birthyear) does not have to be created manually, but is created automatically after the IdentityAttribute of type [BirthDate]({% link _docs_integrate/attribute-values.md %}#birthdate) has been created.

-Please note that when creating a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) that contains a complex IdentityAttribute in its `content` property, additional LocalAttributes are only created automatically if the LocalAttribute is a RepositoryAttribute.
+Please note that when creating a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) that contains a complex IdentityAttribute in its `content` property, additional LocalAttributes are only created automatically if the LocalAttribute is an OwnIdentityAttribute.
 However, if the LocalAttribute is an own shared IdentityAttribute or a peer shared IdentityAttribute, no additional LocalAttributes are created.
 More details on the terminology related to [LocalAttributes and IdentityAttributes]({% link _docs_integrate/attribute-introduction.md %}#localattributes-and-identityattributes) can be found in the next section.
 {: .notice--info}